hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 where two bands seemed exactly the same.
 But they had been pasted at different positions as though they were reporting the expression of two different genes on the gel.
-She remarked to herself: “That looks very strange indeed\!”
+She remarked to herself: “That looks very strange indeed!”
 As Gupta went on he said: “This miRNA is showing great promise and we developed therapeutic RNAs in collaboration with Prof.
 Sterling McKnight, which were being subject to a large trial by Dr.
 Suryaprakash in your department.
 I am grieved to hear that he has